-The LM2745/8 are high-speed synchronous buck regulator controllers with an accurate feedback voltage accuracy of $\pm 1.5\%$ .
+The LM2747 is a high-speed synchronous buck regulator controller with a feedback voltage accuracy of $\pm 1\%$.
 It can provide simple down conversion to output voltages as low as 0.6V.
-Though the control sections of the IC are rated for 3 to 6V, the driver sections are designed to accept input supply rails as high as 14V.
+Though the control section of the IC is rated for 3 to 6V, the driver section is designed to accept input supply rails as high as 14V.
 The use of adaptive non-overlapping MOSFET gate drivers helps avoid potential shoot-through problems while maintaining high efficiency.
 The IC is designed for the more cost-effective option of driving only N-channel MOSFETs in both the high-side and low-side positions.
 It senses the low-side switch voltage drop for providing a simple, adjustable current limit.

-The LM2745/8 features a fixed-frequency voltage-mode PWM control architecture which is adjustable from 50 kHz to 1 MHz with one external resistor.
-In addition, the LM2745 also allows the switching frequency to be synchronized to an external clock signal over the range of 250 kHz to 1 MHz.
+The LM2747 features a fixed-frequency voltage-mode PWM control architecture which is adjustable from 50 kHz to 1 MHz with one external resistor.
+In addition, the LM2747 also allows the switching frequency to be synchronized to an external clock signal over the range of 250 kHz to 1 MHz.
 This wide range of switching frequency gives the power supply designer the flexibility to make better tradeoffs between component size, cost and efficiency.